 - are missing teeth due to a birth defect or condition

 - are missing most of the maxillary teeth and require support for dental implants

 The sinus graft makes it possible for many patients to have dental implants that previously had no other option besides wearing loose dentures.

 A sinus augmentation is generally performed at Drs.
-Wallace, Conley and McDaniel‘s office, typically under IV sedation.
+Conley, McDaniel and Nall‘s office, typically under IV sedation.